TimekillerTK/cdk-deploy-ec2/README.md

 ```

 ### kubernetes
+> **NOTE: Not intended for use with `AWS Elastic Kubernetes Services (EKS)` in any way!**
+>
 This will deploy a fully functional **single node** kubernetes cluster control plane for testing/playing around.
 Container engine is `containerd` and networking CNI used is `flannel`.

-**Not intended for use with `AWS Elastic Kubernetes Services (EKS)` in any way!**

 If you want to deploy pods on the control plane, you'll need to get rid of the taint on the master node by running:
 * `kubectl taint nodes --all node-role.kubernetes.io/control-plane-`
 * `kubectl taint nodes --all node-role.kubernetes.io/master-`

-> NOTE: Currently deploying multiple EC2 instances will not join them to the cluster, each one will be it's own individual control plane!
+> NOTE: Currently deploying multiple EC2 instances will not join them to the cluster, each one will be it's own individual control plane/cluster!
 ```sh
 NAMESPACE     NAME                                                        READY   STATUS    RESTARTS   AGE kube-system   pod/coredns-6d4b75cb6d-6xlnd                                1/1     Running   0          94s